grusin-db/uc-azure-account-scim-sync/README.md

 - members of groups added via account console are not deleted by this application

 I will be trying to resolve these two issues, but this should be lesser of a problem because access to account console group membership should be heavily restricted.

+## Credits

+Code in this repo is heavily based on work of Alex Ott (https://github.com/alexott/terraform-playground/tree/main/aad-dbx-sync).